What is SMDA?

 Ownership and Independence

-The SMDA Scheme is owned by the SMDA Company (SMDA Co), which was set up as a joint initiative between Energy and Utilities Alliance (EUA), Energy UK, British Electrotechnical and Allied Manufacturers’ Association (BEAMA) and the Community of Meter Asset Providers (CMAP).
+The Smart Meter Device Assurance (SMDA) Scheme is currently owned by the SMDA Company and is in the process of being transferred to the Smart Energy Code Company (SECCo.).
+The SMDA Scheme was initially set up as a joint initiative between the Energy and Utilities Alliance (EUA), Energy UK, British Electrotechnical and Allied Manufacturers’ Association (BEAMA) and the Community of Meter Asset Providers (CMAP).

 The Scheme is independent of meter manufacturers, suppliers and other industry parties and testing services are available to all manufacturers of smart meter equipment.